The System State

 The System State backup runs slowly

-The System State backup is created with a slow file-based backup procedure, where tens of thousands of of files must be individually located and copied one by one.
+The System State backup is created with a slow file-based backup procedure, where over 100,000 files must be individually located and copied one by one.
 Because it is a file-based backup process (and not block-based) it takes significantly longer to create a System State backup than to simply create a block-based snapshot of the entire C: disk.

 U-Move creates the minimum backup set for moving Active Directory